Whether you're embarking on a new-build or painstakingly restoring a listed building, here is our choice of the craftsmen with excellent foundations.

 Distinctive Country Furniture

-Owner Brian Purnell has more than 35 years of experience in crafting handmade period-style furniture and architectural joinery, with particular expertise in 16th-, 17th- and 18th-century interiors.
-His firm can turn its hand to bespoke oak panelling, staircases and fire surrounds all the way through to complete libraries and wine rooms.
+Owner Brian Purnell has more than 35 years of experience in crafting handmade period-style furniture and architectural joinery, with expertise in 16th-, 17th- and 18th-century interiors.
+His firm can turn its hand to oak panelling, staircases and fire surrounds, as well as complete libraries and wine rooms.

 01935 825800; www.distinctivecountryfurniture.co.uk